GonzagaEagles16/Boston/README.md

 ## Status

 This is a work in progress.
 The Geekhack Interest Check thread is [here](https://geekhack.org/index.php?topic=106501.0) on Geekhack.
+No GB date has been announced yet, though I've done a presale of PCBs, plates, and hardware for people willing to 3D print their own case.
 Updates will occasionally be posted there.

 The current version (V0.5.2, in the "Boston - Current design" folder) has been prototyped and is working.
+Details about the PCB and plate files are available in the README files in thoes directories.

 STL and STEP files for the 3D-printed/FR4 case are available under the "3D-printed case - parts" folder.
 Unfortunately, since I switched from Fusion to Atom3D in the middle of this project, I don't no longer have an up-to-date .f3d Fusion file that I can share, and I'm also essentially working off the STEP file.